 infections.
 It also may include people who must use an oral or inhaled

-corticosteroid medication (such as prednisone).
+corticosteroid medicine (such as prednisone).
 Fungal sinusitis, which

 accounts for a significant number of chronic sinusitis cases, does not respond

-to antibiotic treatment and may need treatment with antifungal medications,
+to antibiotic treatment and may need treatment with antifungal medicines,

 corticosteroids, or surgery.